hasanthamdani/TicketReimbursementSystem/README.md

 # Technical Requirement

-The project is built from scratch, and must utilize the following technologies: Spring MVC, Spring Data, Spring Boot, React, consumption of a RESTful API, hosting the database in Amazon RDS, version management using Git, unit tests for all back-end features using JUnit and Mockito along with Spring Boot Test, and API testing via Postman.
+The project is built from scratch, and must utilize the following technologies: Spring MVC, Spring Data, Spring Boot, React, consumption of a RESTful API, hosting the postgreSQL database in Amazon RDS, version management using Git, unit tests for all back-end features using JUnit and Mockito along with Spring Boot Test, and API testing via Postman.

 # User Stories